Marmak95/Python_Website/README.md

 ## Limitations
 1. The users can't add advertisements or see other user's advertisements yet, the functionality will be added.
+2. Search functionality is not working yet.
+3. Category functionality is not working yet.

 ## How to use
 1. Install the modules